Build an AI Agent That Never Hallucinates

 Layer 2: Explicit relationships

 The connections between entities are first-class objects.
-Customer A placed Order B. Order B contains Product C. Product C is manufactured by Supplier D. These relationships are typed, directional, and verified.
+Patient A has appointment with Doctor B. Doctor B works in Department C. Patient A received Treatment D. These relationships are typed, directional, and verified.

 When the agent needs to answer a question that spans multiple entities, it follows the explicit relationships.
 It doesn't have to infer connections from text proximity or embedding similarity.